 This session will be of interest to PreK through elementary teachers and administrators, instructional technology coordinators, curriculum coordinators, and edtech developers and entrepreneurs.

 About the Presenters

-Mary Helen Immordino-Yang, EdD, is Professor of Psychology at the Rossier School of Education and Professor of Psychology at the Brain and Creativity Institute, and a member of the Neuroscience Graduate Program Faculty at the University of Southern California.
+Mary Helen Immordino-Yang, EdD, is Professor of Education, Psychology and Neuroscience at the University of Southern California.
 She studies the psychological and neurobiological bases of social emotion, self-awareness and culture and their implications for learning, development and schools.
 A former urban public junior high school science teacher, she earned her doctorate at Harvard University.
 Dr. Immordino-Yang was elected 2016-2018 president of the International Mind, Brain and Education Society by the society’s membership (www.IMBES.org).
 She is serving as a distinguished scientist on the Aspen Institute’s National Commission on Social, Emotional and Academic Development.
 She is the author of Emotions,Learning and the Brain: Exploring the Educational Implications of Affective Neuroscience.

 About the Host